---- OUR WORK ----

 iStock_61395836_LARGE.jpg

-The Gretchen Swanson Center aimed to evaluate the CM App’s ability to help low-income users make positive changes with regard to recipe use, shopping list development, and meal planning.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) aimed to evaluate the CM App’s ability to help low-income users make positive changes with regard to recipe use, shopping list development, and meal planning.
 Pre/post assessments were collected to determine the extent to which correlates of dietary behaviors related to app subject matter and functions changed over time after using the app, while phone interviews helped to gain an understanding of users’ meal planning and preparation habits, as well as their experience with and perceptions of the CM App.

 THE FINDINGS: